coreinfrastructure/best-practices-badge/doc/criteria.md

 We have chosen to use self-certification, because this makes it possible for a large number of projects (even small ones) to participate.
-There's a risk that projects may make false claims, but we think the risk is small, and in any case we require that projects document *why* they think they meet the criteria (so users can quickly see the project's rationale).
+There's a risk that projects may make false claims, but we think the risk is small, and users can check the claims for themselves.

 ## Improving the criteria